 I binge eat when I’m feeling sad, anxious, happy, stressed, tired… pretty much all the time.
 I’ve always been a pretty tiny person so I figured no harm, no foul.
 But what I didn’t realize, is that my bad eating habits were wrecking havoc on my mood.
 As many of you know, I’ve struggled with anxiety and even depression for most of my life.
 I’ve got my shit under controlish recently thanks to a mix of lifestyle changes and medication, but I still have times of emotional ups and downs.
 I sometimes experience days of feeling ‘down’.
 So, I started investigating how to improve my mood and I stumbled upon a very interesting diet- the dopamine diet.
-In my most recent post High On A Bad Romance, I talked a lot about the neurotransmitter dopamine, and it’s association with feelings of euphoria, happiness, concentration and motivation.

 I developed a better understanding of my body’s hormones and how they affect our mood.
 So I found some healthy ways to increase dopamine levels, naturally!
 One of the best ways is through food and exercise.
 Yay to the food, meh to the exercise lol.

 So What Is Dopamine And Why Is It So Good?

 Dopamine is a neurotransmitter, which is a chemical that’s responsible for sending signals between nerve cells in the brain.
 It has a direct affect on the reward and pleasure areas of the brain, which is how it impacts your mood.